LTUC/amman-dotnet-401d2/Curriculum/Class30/Resources/Hashtables.md

 When adding a new key/value pair to a hashtable:
 1. send the key to the `GetHash` method.
 2. Once you determine the index of where it should be placed, go to that index
-3. Check if a `Node` exists at that index already, if it doesn't, add it with the key/value pair.
+3. Check if something exists at that index already, if it doesn't, add it with the key/value pair.
-4. If a node does exist, add the new key/value pair to the data structure within that bucket.
+4. If something does exist, add the new key/value pair to the data structure within that bucket.

 #### Find()
-The `Find` takes in a key, Gets the Hash, and goes to the index location specified.
+The `Find` takes in a key, gets the Hash, and goes to the index location specified.
 Once at the index location is found in the array, it is then the responsibility of the algorithm the iterate through the bucket and see if the key exists and return the value.

 #### Contains()
 The `Contains` method will accept a key, and return a bool on if that key exists inside the hashtable.
 The best way to do this is to have the contains call the `GetHash` and check the hashtable if the key exists in the table given the index returned.